 HOW IT STARTED

 Around the same time I started to gain weight.
-Being a chubby girl was fertile ground for teasing.
+The fear of being teased felt constant.

 I developed survival rules: Be smart.
 Be funny.
 Be likeable.
 Hide.
 Don’t let anyone see the real me.